oracle/weblogic-deploy-tooling/site/developer_guide.md

 6. `get_method`

-This key element defines which get_method should be used for retrieving the value the the mbean attribute.
+This key element defines which get_method should be used for retrieving the value the mbean attribute.
 Valid values are:

-`GET`  use wlst get method to retrieve the value of the attribute `LSA`  use ls(type='a') to retrieve the value value of the attribute `NONE` do not retrieve the attribute value
+`GET`  use wlst get method to retrieve the value of the attribute `LSA`  use ls(type='a') to retrieve the value of the attribute `NONE` do not retrieve the attribute value

 7. `wlst_path`